AIO1/PrimeNGTableReusableComponent/README.md

 - **applyingFiltersText** (string): The text that is shown next to the number of records after applying filter rules.
 The default value is: "Available records after applying filters".
 - **notApplyingFiltersText** (string): The text to be shown next to the number of total records available (not applying filters).
 The default value is: "Number of available records".
 - **actionColumnName** (string): The column name were the action buttons will appear.
 Default value is: "Actions".
+- **actionsColumnAligmentRight** (boolean): By default true, it can be changed to false to make the actions column appear in the left part of the table, instead that on the right.
+- **actionsColumnFrozen:** (boolean): By default true.
+If true, it will freeze the actions column so that if the table is scrolled horizontally, it will remain visible.

 ### 4.6 Predifined filters